sublimelsp/LSP/docs/src/customization.md

 ## Mouse map configuration

-If you want to bind some action to a mouse, open `Preferences / Browser Packages` from the main menu and, depending on your platform, create a sublime-mousemap file in the following location within the Packages folder:
+If you want to bind some action to a mouse, open `Preferences / Browser Packages` from the main menu and create a sublime-mousemap file in the following location within the Packages folder:

 | Platform | Path |
 | -------- | ---- |